eshwen/VBFHToInv-nanoAOD-tools/crab/README.md

 ## To do <a name="todo"></a>

-- Tidy up this README, adding hyperlinks for each section (like in my SVJ one), making it more readable and concise
+- Tidy up this README, making it more readable and concise